sweet-tooth-clojure/todo-example/README.md

 ```clojure
 (js/listen js/NavEvent #(rf/dispatch [::stnf/dispatch-route]))
 ```

-In the next section I'll explain what the `::stnf/dispatch-route` event actually does, but for now let's recap what we've learned so far about the initialization process:

-* `(rf/dispatch-sync [::stcf/init-system (system-config)])` fires off
-  an event that results in an Integrant system being initialized
-* The Integrant system

 `::stnf/dispatch-route` is one of the gnarlier bits of Sweet Tooth, and we don't need to go into all the details of how it works.